 What do you do if your shrimp dies?

-To recharge your Shrimp Bubble with new shrimp, in case one or more shrimp may perish, simply remove the cork top and add new shrimp.
-You can buy our Shrimp Bubble Opae Ula, 3+1 extra shrimp for a total of $17.99.
+To recharge your Shrimp Bubble with new shrimp, in case more than one shrimp may perish, simply remove the cork top and add new shrimp.
+You can buy our Shrimp Bubble Opae Ula, 3+1 extra shrimp product.
 Use the Shrimp Bubble Water Change Kit to extract some water out of your Shrimp Bubble in order to pour the new shrimp in.